-Data security and protection training
+Data security training

-Data security and protection training
+Data security training

 Pharmacies must ensure all staff who access confidential information undertake relevant regular data security and protection training.